tarikhajk/javascript_mini/README.md

 - Player is able to click a button to generate new colors mid-game or play again once game is over. "easy" and "hard" buttons can not be reselected if button is already highlighted.
 - squares disappear with transition on wrong guesses.
 - Once player guesses correctly, background of header and all other squares reapper and transition to correct color.
 Additionally, "decoration squares" appear at the end of the game and transition *slightly slower* to the correct color to give an outward motion effect.
 - If after the player has won and the changed header background is too lite in color, header text changes to black, other wise, header text remains white.
-This is determined calculated based on the colors luminance.
+This is determined calculated based on the color's luminance.

 ## Tech/framework used
 <b>Built with</b>